Daclizumab (By injection)

 - Use a new needle and syringe each time you inject your medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 This medicine is given once a month.
 Skip the missed dose if it is more than 2 weeks of your scheduled dose.

 - Store the medicine in the refrigerator.
 Do not freeze.
 You may also store it at room temperature for up to 30 days.
-Do not use external heat sources (such as hot water) to warm the medicine.
+Do not use external heat sources (including hot water) to warm the medicine.
 Do not put it back in the refrigerator after allowing it to warm to room temperature.
 Throw away after 30 days without refrigeration.